rails/rails/guides/source/tuning_perf_for_deployment.md

 You can change the number of threads in your test to find the best tradeoff between throughput and latency for your application.

 You can change the number of processes to trade off performance and expense in many cases.
-Larger instances will need more processes for best usage.
-You can vary the size and type of instances from a hosting provider, for instance.
+Larger hosts with more memory and CPU cores will need more processes for best usage.
+You can vary the size and type of hosts from a hosting provider.

 You can also change other Puma configuration options such as wait_for_less_busy_worker, though you don't normally need to change them.

 You can test changes to memory configuration, such as using a different allocator.
 These are often simple better/worse tests to validate that a particular configuration works better in your production environment.

 Increasing the number of iterations will usually give a more exact answer, but require longer for testing.

+YJIT is the default JIT in recent versions of CRuby.
+It reduces CPU usage but takes more memory.
+It's usually a good idea to enable it, but worth testing.

 You should test on the same type of host that will run in production.
 Testing data for a development laptop will only tell you what settings are best for that development laptop.